innovationOUtside/LLM-playground/to-play-with.md

 ## Alternatives to Llama

-Whilst the original proof-of-concept "local running" models were based on the Facebook Llama model, examples of other fine-tuenable "DIY LLMs" are becoming available:
+Whilst the original proof-of-concept "local running" models were based on the Facebook Llama model, examples of other fine-tuneable "DIY LLMs" are becoming available:

 - Dolly / eleuther AI (open source model) https://github.com/databrickslabs/dolly